shamimkhan539/tab-suspend-pro/WORKFLOW-AUTOMATION.md

     - Ensures all required icons are present
     - Creates a test build

-2. **Auto-creates tags:**
+2. **Auto-creates tags and versions:**

-    - Reads version from `manifest.json`
+    - Automatically calculates the next version (increments patch version)
-    - Creates a tag like `v2.0.3` (based on manifest version)
+    - Updates `manifest.json` with the new version
-    - Only creates tag if it doesn't already exist
+    - Creates a tag like `v2.0.30` (auto-incremented from latest tag)
-    - Pushes the tag to GitHub
+    - Pushes both the version update and the tag to GitHub

 3. **Triggers release:**
     - The new tag automatically triggers the existing `release.yml` workflow